ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/reference/ledger-data/loan.md

 # Loan

 A `Loan` ledger entry defines the state of an on-chain loan agreement between a _Loan Broker_ and a _Borrower_.
 It contains all the details of the loan, such as fees and interest rates.
-You can create a `Loan` object with the [`LoanSet`](../transactions/loanset.md) transaction.
+You can create a `Loan` ledger entry with the [`LoanSet`](../transactions/loanset.md) transaction.

-The `Loan` entry is tracked in an [Owner Directory](https://xrpl.org/directorynode.html) owned by the Borrower.
-To facilitate `Loan` look up, it is also tracked in the `OwnerDirectory` associated with the Loan Broker.
+The `Loan` ledger entry is tracked in two [Owner Directories](https://xrpl.org/directorynode.html):
+1. The owner directory of the _Borrower_ on the loan.
+2. The owner directory of the `LoanBroker` pseudo-account.

 _(Requires the [Lending Protocol amendment][] {% not-enabled /%})_

-## Example Loan JSON
+## Example {% $frontmatter.seo.title %} JSON

-**TODO: Add real example.**
 ```json
 {
   "LedgerEntryType": "Loan",